spatulatom/testing-next-13-beta-typescript-tailwind-prisma/README.md

 - <a href='https://beta.nextjs.org/docs/routing/defining-routes#route-groups'>Route Groups</a> - new approach can be used for both front/backend routes,
   I am only using it on the backend, for example, in <strong>app/api/(homepage)/...</strong>

+- Prisma is used for data modeling and data is stored as PostgreeSQL in supabase, the connection to supabase is through Supavisor, a scalable, cloud-native Postgres connection pooler developed by Supabase (only avaliable since January 2024 - before the connection was through PGBouncer, which together with IPv4 protocols as of end of Jan 2024, got deprecated on supabase)

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ## Error Handling and Loading UI